Stuck on You (film): Plot

-Morty informs the twins that word has leaked about Walt and Bob being conjoined.
+Morty informs the twins that word has leaked about them being conjoined.
 Rather than hide this, they embrace it, becoming huge celebrities, making commercials and appearing on The Tonight Show with Jay Leno.
 While Walt enjoys this success, he knows that Bob is unhappy and misses May.
 Resolving that Bob needs to be independent to be happy, Walt demands they be surgically separated.

 Bob refuses, so Walt acts wild and crazy.
 Drunk, he snatches a woman's purse and spends the night in jail for drunk driving.
 Although Walt was drinking, Bob has the hangover, as their shared liver is mostly his.
 Released the following morning, they fight and Bob agrees to the operation.

 On the night before the surgery, May shows up, apologizing to Bob for running out.
-He informs her that they're getting separated; although she does not want them to, he says it's best.
-At the hospital, May and April wait until Ben Carson, a real-life neurosurgeon in a cameo, that the surgery was successful.
+He informs her that they are getting separated; although she does not want them to, he says it is best.
+At the hospital, May and April wait until the head surgeon informs them that the surgery was successful.

 Bob and May, small-town people, move back to Oak Bluffs, but Bob finds the separation from Walt difficult, both practically and emotionally, and has difficulty doing things by himself they used to do together, such as maintain Quikee Burger's three-minute challenge or play hockey.
-Walt loses his job when Honey and the Beaze is canceled due to low ratings, and doesn't find more work.
+Walt loses his job when Honey and the Beaze is canceled due to low ratings, and cannot find more work.
 He is also emotionally devastated by Bob's absence.
-After a brief talk with Cher about what's best for him, he moves back to Oak Bluffs.
+After a brief talk with Cher about what is best for him, he moves back to Oak Bluffs.

 One year later, Walt and Bob are running the restaurant together, Bob and May have married and May is pregnant.
 The twins simulate their former conjoinment with Velcro clothing that attaches them.
 Walt finds creative fulfillment continuing in local plays, including a musical in which he and Meryl Streep play Bonnie and Clyde.